 Ruth cheers on the Yanks from the dugout.

-1947: The Yankees release veteran reliever Johnny ‘Grandma’ Murphy, who will sign with the Red Sox.
+Off the field, the Yankees release veteran reliever Johnny ‘Grandma’ Murphy, who will sign with the Red Sox.

 1941: With Ted Williams on the bench after reinjuring his ankle